-Gas stoves are common in several households, and many professional chefs swear by them since gas burners are more effective and easier to control when cooking meals at a precise temperature.
+Gas stoves are common in several households, and many professional chefs swear by them, since gas burners are more effective and easier to control when cooking meals at a precise temperature.
+They can be a wonderful tool in any kitchen, but just like all our cooking necessities, they require a bit of cleaning every so often.

-However, gas burners can become weak over time due to clogged ports or dirty burners.
-To ensure that your gas stove is continuously operating at the top of its game, it’s important to give a proper cleaning to your burners now and again.
+Gas burners can become weak over time due to clogged ports or dirty burners.
+From grease build-up to small spills, these burners see a lot of action and it's important to give them some TLC.
+To ensure your gas stove continuously operates at the top of its game, it’s important to give a proper cleaning to your burners now and again.

 Gas burners operate by receiving an air-gas mixture that is sent through the main gas line.
 Gas stoves typically have a gas valve that attaches a line to the stove and sends the air-gas mixture to each burner.